chusanapunn/sk0uter-pub/README.md

 ## Quick Start
 ```
 0. Ensure you have Ollama installed
-1. download the release file, Extract and Run Start_Scout.bat # on Windows
+1. Download the release file, Extract and Run Start_Scout.bat # on Windows
 ```
 ---